martin41goudxpw/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first and optimize only when necessary, based on data and profiling.
 Remember that simplicity, clarity, and adaptability often lead to better long-term performance and less debugging time."

 In more detail, this quote emphasizes that trying to optimize code too early in the development process without clear evidence of a need can result in complex, hard-to-maintain systems.
 It's better to ensure your code is correct, readable, and structured well initially.
 Later, if performance bottlenecks arise, you can address them with targeted optimizations backed by empirical data from profiling tools.

+# 2024-02-29
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+This quote reminds us that in coding, just as in art or engineering, striving for simplicity in design and implementation can lead to more robust, maintainable, and scalable software systems.
+It encourages us to write clean code that is easy to understand and modify, which saves time and reduces errors in the long run."

+In practical terms, it could mean choosing straightforward algorithms over complex ones when they serve the purpose equally well, minimizing dependencies, writing clear and concise functions, and continually refactoring to remove unnecessary complexity.
+It also highlights the importance of modularization and abstraction in managing large projects.
+Remember, today's sophisticated programs often stem from the elegant simplicity of their foundational concepts and architecture.